 Questions, bugs, comments, feature requestsedit

-For more general questions and comments, we monitor questions tagged with
+For more general questions and comments, we monitor questions and discussions

 the question is about.